Marcin-Konarski/E2EE-Notes-App/readme.md

 A full-stack web application for creating, storing, and securely sharing notes.
 Application features End-To-End Encryption.
 All encryption is performed on the client side, ensuring the server cannot read note contents even if compromised.
 App was built as my engineering thesis.

-Application is available under: https://mk0x.com
+Application is available under:

+https://mk0x.com

+For production-ready code head to the `hosting` branch.

 ## Purpose